-To the extent the COVID-19 pandemic adversely affects our business and financial results, it may also have the effect of heightening many of the other risks described in this section.
-In addition, if in the future there is an outbreak of another highly infectious or contagious disease or other health concern, we may be subject to similar risks as posed by COVID-19.
+To the extent an epidemic disease adversely affects our business and financial results, it may also have the effect of heightening many of the other risks described in this section.
+In addition, if in the future there is an outbreak of another highly infectious or contagious disease or other health concern, we may be subject to similar risks as previously posed by the COVID-19 pandemic.